What Is Amazon Forecast?

 Choosing Predictors and Algorithms

-Once create your datasets, machine learning guides the CreatePredictor operation.
+Once you create your datasets, machine learning guides the CreatePredictor operation.
 The following is required to create a predictor:

 - Dataset group.
 The imported data chosen for training the predictor you created in the first step.